Mandate for the Executive Board’s Remuneration Committee

 - Decisions on earning and disbursement of performance-based pay for previous years.

 Each year, the Committee shall evaluate its own performance.

-The Remuneration Committee submits written recommendations to the Executive Board in individual matters with an account of what has been discussed in particular and otherwise reports from its meetings at the Executive Board meeting immediately following.
-A possible recommendation may be that a matter be sent back to the administration for further discussion.
+The Remuneration Committee submits written recommendations to the Executive Board in individual matters with an account of what has been discussed in particular and otherwise reports from its meetings at subsequent Executive Board meetings.
+A possible recommendation may also be that a matter is sent back to the administration for further discussion.

 The minutes of meetings of the Remuneration Committee shall be submitted at Executive Board meetings for information.